vidarkongsli/msisample/README.md

 # msisample
-Sample for using MSI to connect to Azure SQL and Azure Key Vault
+Sample for using MSI to connect to Azure SQL, Azure Key Vault and Microsoft Graph API